 After the chapel, we headed to Bell Rock.
 It had been highly recommended to us because the hike is as easy or as hard as you make it.
 Well, I must confess we lost the trail and made it much harder than we needed to.
 We ended up circumnavigating the monolith near the upper part of it.
 It was easygoing for a while until we got to the back, which was much steeper than the front and pretty sheer in some areas.
 We kept seeing these little cairns stacked up by those who had gone before us, so that was reassuring, at least.
 I almost turned around many times.

 If you will have more than a handful of hours to spend in Sedona, you can check out more of their famous rock formations, like Courthouse Rock, Snoopy Rock, or Cathedral Rock.
 If you are into alternative spirituality, you can seek out the four energy vortexes that are supposed to provide you with different type of vibrations.

-We ate at wallet-friendly and delicious Señor Bob’s which serves hot dogs and hamburgers, which we loaded up heavily at the DIY topping stations.
+We ate at wallet-friendly and delicious Señor Bob’s.
+They serve hot dogs and hamburgers, which we loaded up heavily at the DIY topping stations.
 If you prefer more highbrow fare, you will surely find something to fit your mood, and Zagat can help you find one with a breathtaking view.

 Would that I could spend a whole week in Sedona!
 I’m sure the fresh, dry air would energize me and I would get a lot of writing done for you guys.
 What is it about the desert that inspires such creativity?